Appropriate Treatment of Diarrhoea - Fluids

 (ask the question only if the child had diarrhoea in the last two weeks)

-Q1: When [name of the child] had diarrhoea, was s/he given nothing to drink, less than usual to drink, about the same amount, or more than usual to drink?
+Q1: I would like to know how much [name of the child] was given to drink during the diarrhoea.
+This includes breastmilk [mention breastmilk only if the child is younger than 2 years], Oral Rehydration Solution (ORS) and other liquids given with medicine.
+During the time [name of the child] had diarrhoea, was s/he given nothing to drink, less than usual to drink, about the same amount, or more than usual?

 1) nothing to drink